Bulk and Skull: Mighty Morphin Power Rangers

 In early episodes, as with the second pilot, Bulk and Skull had accomplices: a female punk is with them in "Teamwork" and "Food Fight", and a black male punk in "Food Fight".
 Early scripts for Season 1 show the female punk was meant to be a recurring character named Sharkie.
 She was written into scripts up into "The Trouble With Shellshock" (The name, was differently spelled, and was already in use on Fox Kids).

 Skull had a crush on Kimberly, and Bulk appeared to want to win Trini's heart, as well, in a few episodes.
 Whenever the girls were alone, they tried their best to win them over, although it resulted in Bulk and Skull's humiliation.
-When Kimberly and Trini are with the four male Rangers, they are called six "nerds" and "geeks" (despite the fact that in early episodes, Kimberly appeared to be ditzy and materialistic, not intellectual), and occasionally "dorks" and "losers", as well, among other insults.
+When Kimberly and Trini are with the four male Rangers, they are called six "nerds" and "geeks", and occasionally "dorks" and "losers", as well, among other insults.
 This group of demeaning insults and name-calling would eventually turn against them by the time of the episode "A Friend in Need", when two teenage girls call them as such throughout the episode.
-This was later explained by Paul Schrier himself that the two were being angry at the world and jealous of the ranger teens, hence the namecalling, shoving, and bullying that they originally did.